 ⏱ Reading time: 4 min.

-What to do if your rights as an Au Pair have been infringed?
+What should you do if your rights as an Au Pair have been infringed?

 Since its creation, the Au Pair program has helped thousands of Host Families and candidates from all over the world to live an enriching experience of cultural and linguistic exchange.
 In fact, we, at AuPair.com, can assure you that most of the people who participate in the program express their satisfaction with its results.